yuriiknowsjava/restcountries-validation-ai/README.md

 This would retrieve countries with names that might start with "Can", have a population greater than 35 million, ordered in ascending order, with a maximum of 10 results.

-Note: The exact behavior of some parameters (like the behavior of the `population` filter) might vary based on the service's implementation.
-The above examples assume certain behaviors, but the actual results may differ.

 ---